opencog/atomspace/README.md

 ### Atoms and Values
-Currently, one of the primary conceptual and performance splits are beween "Atoms" and "Values".
+Currently, one of the primary conceptual and performance splits are between "Atoms" and "Values".
 Atoms are:

 * Used to represent graphs, networks, and long-term stable graphical relations.
 * Indexed (by the AtomSpace) and enable the rapid search and traversal of graphs.